back to top

 10. City of North Bonneville Lift Station Replacement

-2023 Oregon Top Ten Priorities
+2024 Oregon Top Ten Priorities

 2. Housing (Hood River County: Development of 780 Rand Rd.
 Housing Development Project.
-Sherman County: Quanitity and quality of housing stock.
+Sherman County: Quantity and quality of housing stock.
 Wasco County: understand affordable housing needs and support community partners to address the needs)

-3. Columbia Gorge Childcare Center, led by Columbia Gorge Education Service District
+4. Columbia Gorge Childcare Center, led by Columbia Gorge Education Service District

 5. City of Hood River - Elevated Sewer Line Replacement

-9. Port of Hood River Lot 1 Infrastructure Development
+7. Port of Hood River Lot 1 Infrastructure Development

 For more details about the project priority lists, view the final pages of the Summary Document or the Full Strategy Document.